codingcircus/spaceship-viewer/readme.md

 - navigate to the project directory with your command line tool of choice
 - `npm install` to install all required node_modules
+- `npm run production` to generate all app files
 - `npm start` to start the server.
 The command line tells you the url of your server
-- `npm run dev` to generate all app files